mohammedifteqhar/Car-Prediction-System/README.md

 This project presents a **Deep Learning-Based Used Car Price Prediction System** that estimates the market value of a vehicle using various attributes such as manufacturer, model, production year, mileage, engine volume, fuel type, accident history, and engineered features.

-The system utilizes a **CNN-BiLSTM Hybrid Deep Learning Architecture** to capture complex feature relationships and generate accurate price predictions.
-A **Streamlit Web Application** is integrated to provide a simple and interactive interface for real-time predictions.
+The system utilizes a **CNN-BiLSTM Hybrid Deep Learning Architecture** to capture complex relationships among vehicle attributes and generate accurate price predictions.
+An interactive **Streamlit Web Application** is integrated to provide real-time predictions through a user-friendly interface.

 ---

 ## 🎯 Objectives

 - Predict used car prices with high accuracy.
-- Apply feature engineering techniques to improve model performance.
+- Apply feature engineering techniques to improve prediction performance.
-- Compare deep learning approaches with traditional machine learning models.
+- Compare deep learning models with traditional machine learning approaches.
-- Provide a user-friendly web interface for real-time predictions.
+- Provide a simple and interactive web-based prediction system.
 - Assist buyers, sellers, and dealerships in making informed pricing decisions.

 ---